openslide/openslide.github.io/formats/hamamatsu/index.markdown

 lazily as needed, and also in a background thread that runs only when OpenSlide is otherwise idle.

-The map file is a lower-resolution version of the other images, and can be used to make a 2-level JPEG pyramid.
+The VMS map file is a lower-resolution version of the other images, and can be used to make a 2-level JPEG pyramid.
 JPEG also allows for lower-resolution decoding, so further pyramid levels are synthesized from each JPEG file.